 For more information on discounts for multiple spots on a program or to discuss a bespoke version of this course for your team please contact firstname.lastname@example.org for details.

 If you would like to be invoiced for spots on the course as some companies require, please contact us at email@example.com before purchase.

-Interested in bringing speculative design or semiotics for innovation into your wider organization?
+Interested in bringing speculative design or other emerging innovation approaches into your wider organization?

 We can run any of our open enrollment courses or lectures as a dedicated session for your organization or in-house teams.

 We can develop custom topic and futures explorations for your organization.